Reqeique/Dimits/README.md

 pip install dimits
 ```

-This will automatically install the necessary dependencies, including the `piper` package.
+This will automatically install the necessary dependencies

-## Quick Start
+## Quick Start 🏃🏻‍♀️

 Here's a simple example of using Dimits to synthesize speech: